Andrew Sisco: New York Yankees

 Sisco signed a minor league contract with an invitation to 2011 spring training with the New York Yankees.
 However, he did not make the team out of spring training.
 On May 27, Sisco was released after he had a 2–0 record and a 1.88 ERA in 16 games with the Scranton/Wilkes-Barre Yankees of the International League.
 He finished the season with the Piratas de Campeche in the Mexican Baseball League, where he was 1–2 with an 8.27 ERA with 10 appearances.

 Los Angeles Dodgers

 The Los Angeles Dodgers signed Sisco to a minor league contract on February 9, 2012.

-E-DA Rhinos
+EDA Rhinos

-In 2013, Sisco played the first half-season for the EDA Rhinos, a team in Taiwan's Chinese Professional Baseball League, where he is primarily used as a starting pitcher.
+In 2013, Sisco played the first half-season for the EDA Rhinos of Taiwan's Chinese Professional Baseball League, where he was primarily used as a starting pitcher.
 Despite only playing for the first half, Sisco led the league in ERA with 2.70 in 133 and 1/3 innings.

 In 2014, Sisco returned to the Rhinos with a one-year contract.
 That year, Sisco set the CPBL record for most strikeouts through a players first eight starts, with 67.